iwatkot/maps4fs/README.md

 - DEM multiplier: the height of the map is multiplied by this value.
 So the DEM map is just a 16-bit grayscale image, which means that the maximum avaiable value there is 65535, while the actual difference between the deepest and the highest point on Earth is about 20 km.
 So, by default this value is set to 3.
 Just note that this setting mostly does not matter, because you can always adjust it in the Giants Editor, learn more about the [heightScale](https://www.farming-simulator.org/19/terrain-heightscale.php) parameter on the [PMC Farming Simulator](https://www.farming-simulator.org/) website.

 - DEM Blur radius: the radius of the Gaussian blur filter applied to the DEM map.
 By default, it's set to 21.
 This filter just makes the DEM map smoother, so the height transitions will be more natural.
 You can set it to 1 to disable the filter, but it will result as a Minecraft-like map.

+## Resources
+In this section you'll find a list of the resources that you need to create a map for the Farming Simulator.<br>
+To create a basic map, you only need the Giants Editor.
+But if you want to create a background terrain - the world around the map, so it won't look like it's floating in the void - you also need Blender and the Blender Exporter Plugins.
+To create realistic textures for the background terrain, the QGIS is required to obtain high-resolution satellite images.<br>

+1. [Giants Editor](https://gdn.giants-software.com/downloads.php) - the official tool for creating maps for the Farming Simulator.
+2. [Blender](https://www.blender.org/download/) - the open-source 3D modeling software that you can use to create models for the Farming Simulator.
+3. [Blender Exporter Plugins](https://gdn.giants-software.com/downloads.php) - the official plugins for exporting models from Blender to i3d format (the format used in the Farming Simulator).
+4. [QGIS](https://qgis.org/download/) - the open-source GIS software that you can use to obtain high-resolution satellite images for your map.

 ## Bugs and feature requests
 If you find a bug or have an idea for a new feature, please create an issue [here](https://github.com/iwatkot/maps4fs/issues) or contact me directly on [Telegram](https://t.me/iwatkot).<br>